These 7 simple tests can protect your heart ♥️

 • Heart disease is the number 1 killer of people with diabetes.

-• Heart disease is the number 1 killer of African Americans, Hispanics and whites living in the United States.
+• Heart disease is the number 1 killer of African Americans, Hispanics, and whites living in the United States.

-Blood tests for heart health Text ImageHere are 5 numbers that can save your life!
-If your blood pressure or any of these 4 blood tests for heart health put you in the high-risk category, take action today.
+If any of these put you in the high-risk category, take action today.

 Even small changes go a long way to help prevent heart disease.
-Be sure to check out the healthy eating and living tips below.

 strawberry: a healthy fruit